peach-lucien/otter/README.md

 **→ [Open the OTTER Mapping Explorer](https://peach-lucien.github.io/otter/)**

-A self-contained 3D viewer for the canonical coupling, distributed as a single HTML file that requires no Python, no installation and no backend.
+The explorer is a 3D viewer for the canonical coupling in a single HTML file that runs in a browser without Python or a backend.
 It searches a mouse region or parcel, ranks its top-K human partners by coupling mass, toggles the cortical surface and the mouse atlas shell, and shows the trust evidence behind each prediction.

 ---